Disaster!: Queue

 Disaster's queue displayed for movie props from fictional Disaster Studios films, including a Meteor-Struck House from Apocageddon, a torn apart plane from 300 Knots Landing, a mechanical shark from Das Schurke (the head from Bruce, one of the mechanical sharks from the Jaws attraction), and a giant tank being consumed by the tentacles from Super Mega Ultra Atomic Chaos.
 Guests were also greeted to Disaster Studios with a giant mural of destroyed Los Angeles, introducing Frank Kincaid as the "Master of Mayhem."

 Guests were introduced to Lonnie, an assistant director who cast guests for scenes that he needed to be shot in the soundstages.
 Guests were then taken into a screening room where Kincaid described his brand of film-making.
 He then asked visitors to help him complete his film.
 After a speech, guests were ushered into another soundstage where the scenes were shot.
-Audience members that were pre-picked to be involved in the scenes were brought out to perform, and scenes are filmed where a child jumped from one spot to another, villainous lab workers were hit by styrofoam rocks, a man flying, a man being thrown around in a flood, a woman screaming, a grandmother hoeing, and people noticing an awful smell with the song "That Smell" in the background.
+Audience members that were pre-picked to be involved in the scenes were brought out to perform, and scenes are filmed where a child jumped from one spot to another, villainous lab workers were hit by styrofoam rocks, a man flying, a man being thrown around in a flood, a woman screaming, a grandmother hoeing, and people noticing an awful smell with the song "That Smell" in the background which actually creates a scene of several bugs and insects buzzing around them, as if they’re trying to swat them away, later in the final cut of the film.
 Kincaid appeared on a screen and invited guests to take part in his finale that was being shot next door.